-Continued personal medical exclusions is an underwriting option you have with Private Health Insurance if you are looking to change provider.
+Continued personal medical exclusions (CPME) is an underwriting option you have with Private Health Insurance if you’re looking to change provider.

-As a policy, Private Medical Insurance renews on an annual basis.
-This means that once you have a plan in place, each year you get the option to review the policy and your premiums against the entire UK market to ensure you’re getting the best deal.
+Private Medical Insurance policies renew on an annual basis.
+This means that once you have a plan in place, each year you get the option to review the policy and your premiums against the entire UK market to ensure you’re getting the right deal for your needs.

 Should you find a better deal elsewhere, either in terms of cheaper premiums or better benefits, you’re able to switch insurers.

-It’s here you may need continuing personal medical exclusions (CPME) underwriting.
-This is specifically designed for people who are switching Health Insurance providers and wanting to kep their current underwriting terms.
+In this case, you might need CPME underwriting.
+This is specifically designed for people who are switching Health Insurance providers and want to keep their current underwriting terms.

-Essentially, this underwriting means your insurer won’t reassess your medical history from scratch.
+With CPME underwriting, your new insurer won’t reassess your medical history from scratch.
 Instead, you’ll be able to retain the same level of cover you had on your old policy with your previous provider.

-CPME underwriting is particularly important for those who’ve had medical conditions treated under their old plan because the new insurer won’t add any new exclusions based on those conditions.
+This type of underwriting is particularly important for those who’ve had medical conditions treated under their old plan, as the new insurer won’t add any new exclusions based on those conditions.

 However, your new insurer will carry across any existing exclusions you had on your old policy to your new plan.